What Is Extended Term Insurance and Who Should Buy It?

 Review Your Current Policy

 Examine the details of your permanent life insurance policy to confirm if it includes a nonforfeiture clause.
-This clause is critical as it permits the conversion of accumulated cash value into term insurance
+This clause is critical because it permits the conversion of accumulated cash value into term insurance.

 2. 2